jeminpro/learn/web/docs/02_english/Comprehension/question_types/introduction.md

-# 📘 GL Comprehension Question Types — Teaching Resource
+# 📘 Introduction to Question Types

 This resource gives **examples + practice** for the 8 most common GL comprehension question types.
 Use it to teach, model, and practise each skill.